 This study is authorized by Title II.
-Section 201(a)(14) of the Water Resources Development Act of 2020 the study is authorized in accordance with the annual reports submitted to the Congress in 2019, pursuant to Section 7001 of the Water Resources Reform and Development Act (WRRDA) of 2014 (33 U.S.C.
+Section 201(a)(10) of the Water Resources Development Act of 2020 (WRDA) the study is authorized in accordance with the annual reports submitted to the Congress in 2019, pursuant to Section 7001 of the Water Resources Reform and Development Act (WRRDA) of 2014 (33 U.S.C.
 2282d).
 The study was funded by the Disaster Relief Supplemental Appropriations Act of 2022 (DRSAA 22), (P.L.
 117-43), Division B, Subdivision 1, Title IV, as a high-priority study of projects in States with a major disaster declared due to Hurricane Ida pursuant to the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C 5121 et seq).
-The study was authorized for inclusion as a DRSAA 2022 study in April 2022.

 Notwithstanding Section 105(a) of the WRDA of 1986 (33 U.S.C.
 22 I 5(a)), which specifies the cost-sharing requirements generally applicable to feasibility studies, DRSAA 22 authorizes the Government to conduct the study at full Federal expense, to the extent that appropriations provided under the Investigations heading of the DRSAA 22 are available and used for such purpose.
 The Policy Guidance Memorandum on Implementation of Supplemental Appropriations of the DRSAA of 22 dated 25 April 2022, states that a new Feasibility Cost Share Agreement (FCSA) or an amendment to the existing FCSA is required to address use of DRSAA 22 Investigations funds at full Federal expense.
 The FCSA was fully executed by all parties on 04 November 2022.

 Generally, feasibility studies funded by DRSAA 2022 are conducted for not more than \$3 million and are completed within 36 months, consistent with Section 1001 of WRRDA 2014.
 If a cost exemption is approved for a study, those additional costs may be funded from remaining supplemental investigations funds.
-On 26 April 2024, the Assistant Secretary of the Army (Civil Works) (ASACW) approved an exemption request in the amount of \$280,000 and an additional 8 months.
+On April 26, 2024, the Assistant Secretary of the Army (Civil Works) (ASACW) approved an exemption request in the amount of \$280,000 and an additional 8 months.